RonanQuigley/isomorphic-hot-reload-boilerplate/README.md

 The src directory holds all of your source files:

 - The client folder contains all client side code.
+It currently has a simple index file. update the following line to your colour of choice to see changes reflected in your browser : ```document.body.style.background = 'white'```
-It currently has a index file and a a tiny react app.js example.
+- The common folder contains your shared client/server code.
+In this case, it has a tiny react app.js example.
 - The dev folder contains all of the hot reloading code for development.
 - The server folder contains your routes and whatever else you'd need to add for server-side.
 -